patchinc/heartypatch/docs/firmware-upgrades.md

 The firmware for the HeartyPatch's on-board Espressif ESP32 chip uses the [esp-idf framework](https://github.com/espressif/esp-idf) for development.
 You will need to install and configure the following components to setup a development environment:

-* The Xtensa ESP32 toolchain
+* The Xtensa ESP32 toolchain (*Plase make sure download the toolchain from the links at: http://esp-idf.readthedocs.io/en/v2.1/get-started/index.html#standard-setup-of-toolchain*)
-* The v2.1 release of esp-idf
+* The v2.1 release of esp-idf (*this is the most stable release with the required features*)
 * Supporting software such as Python and pyserial

 **Please make sure all of the above tools are properly installed before proceeding.**

-Setup guides for these components are available on the [ESP-IDF documentation site](https://esp-idf.readthedocs.io/en/latest/get-started/index.html).
+Setup guides for these components are available on the [ESP-IDF documentation site](https://esp-idf.readthedocs.io/en/v2.1/get-started/index.html).

 You can then clone our [Github repository](https://github.com/Protocentral/protocentral_heartypatch) of code for the ESP32: